sleepy-jelly/AWSServerlessAmplify/README.md

+# this project just trying and archive what i learn, what i am trying

-# Getting Started with Create React App
+# Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).